Blankety, B. (2008). A research study to determine whether nursing students are stressed. Journal of Important Nursing Research, 24, 321-325.

 Use the available links (PDF, Linked Full Text, or Get Full Text) to get the full article.

-From the library home page, click on Online Journals, or the Journals tab.
+From the library home page, click on Quick Links, then Online Journals.

 Option 3: Use Google Scholar